 If you are a Certified Financial Planning professional (CFP®), then you have the opportunity to serve as a volunteer for our Financial Planning for Cancer program, lending your skills and knowledge to help patients manage their finances so they can focus on getting well.

-As part of the Financial Planning for Cancer program and with special support from FFP, CENTS will specially train CFP® professionals and connect them with cancer patients for individual financial consultations and planning.
+CENTS also receives support from FFP as part of the Financial Planning for Cancer program.
+Through this program, CENTS trains CFP® professionals and connect them with cancer patients for individual financial consultations and planning.
 CENTS’ programs reach patients receiving treatment at hospitals in the Seattle area, including the Swedish Cancer Institute and Fred Hutchinson Cancer Research Center.
 Through CENTS, patients and families can also access patient advocates who can help with health insurance and pharma assistance, and if needed, volunteer bankruptcy attorneys.

 With support from FFP, the Levine Cancer Institute, in Charlotte, NC, is offering comprehensive multidisciplinary financial planning and support for patient with hematologic malignancies.
 Oncologists expect that by decreasing the financial stress and difficulties these greatly at-risk patients are experiencing, there will be not only improvement in their quality of life, but also increase their survival.